 Building the Resume

-There is no exact way to write a resume, however, there are definite do’s and don’ts.
+While there is no exact way to write a resume, there are definite do’s and don’ts.
 The sections below present some of the most common recommendations for different sections of your resume, with tips to help build a solid resume followed by LIS resume examples to review.

 - Be specific and clearly identify the position you are seeking.

-- Research the company and focus on the employer and what you can contribute, vs. describing what you hope to gain.
+- Research the company.
+Focus on the employer and what you can contribute, vs. describing what you hope to gain.

 - Make sure all content in the resume relates back to the objective.